refaktor/rye/README.md

   * [Less variables, more flows example vs Python](https://ryelang.blogspot.com/2021/11/less-variables-more-flows-example-vs.html)
   * [Simple compression puzzle - from Python to Rye solution](https://github.com/otobrglez/compression-puzzle/blob/master/src/rye/compress_jm_rec_steps.rye)

-## Libraries
+## Modules

 The author of Factor once said that at the end *it's not about the language, but the libraries*.
 I can only agree, adding *libraries, and distribution*.
 Rye is still an experiment in language design, so it doesn't have anything like production level libraries.
-But to test the language with practical problems in mind, or because I needed something for my use of Rye, there are quite many integrations already made.
+But to test the language with practical problems in mind, or because I needed something for my use of Rye, there are quite many modules already made.

-Most of them are more proof of concepts than full implementations.
-But it's not hard to extend them, to cover more ground if needed.

-*I am just in the process into reorganising libraries.
-I will add info about the level of integration*

 ### Base - official integrations
-  * Core builtin functions ⭐ ~ 🛠️ currently working on, 👍 unified api: ~70%, 🧪 tests: ~80%
+  * Core builtin functions ⭐⭐⭐  🧪tests: ~90%
   * Bcrypt - password hashing
   * Bson - binary (j)son
   * Crypto - cryptographic functions ⭐